PranavMotarwar/primitive-connector/README.md

 connectors*.
 The whole point: **cross-cutting concerns live once in the framework and are inherited; each source adapter only describes what's unique.**

-Pure Python stdlib — no pip installs, no cloud accounts.

 ## Quickstart